 From the parking area, cross Skyline Drive.
-You will see a triple orange blaze on a utility pole (along with yellow and white blazes for two other trails).
-The triple orange blaze marks the start of the Schuber Trail.
-Turn right onto the gravel road that leads into Camp Tamarack, then immediately turn left and follow the orange blazes downhill on a winding footpath.
-At the base of the descent, turn right at a T-intersection, then bear left, skirting the ruins of the former rifle range of the camp.
-The Schuber Trail now crosses a stream on cinder blocks, climbs over a knoll and descends to cross a second stream.
+You will see a triple purple-on-white blaze on a tree, which marks the start of the Tamarack Loop.
+Turn right onto the gravel road that leads into Camp Tamarack, then immediately turn left and follow the purple-on-white blazes downhill on a winding footpath.
+At the base of the descent, turn right at a T-intersection.
+Just beyond, the Tamarack Loop turns right, but you should continue straight ahead, now following the orange blazes of the Schuber Trail.
+The trail crosses a stream on a wooden bridge, climbs over a knoll and descends to cross a second stream.
 Just beyond, follow the orange blazes as the trail bears away from a woods road.

 About half an hour into the hike, the white-blazed Millstone Trail crosses, but you should continue straight ahead, following the orange blazes.
 A short distance beyond, you’ll notice a cabin to the right.
 Here, the trail briefly turns right onto a woods road, then turns left onto another road along the shore of Lake Vreeland.
 Follow the orange blazes as the road begins to climb and curves to the north, passing several campsites and cabins.
 Camp Glen Gray, owned by Bergen County, is managed by the Friends of Glen Gray.
 The public is welcome to hike on the trails, and camp facilities may be rented by contacting the camp, (201) 337-7234; www.glengray.org.

 The Schuber Trail passes the camp rifle range, then descends to cross North Brook on a footbridge near the Tindall Cabin.
 Here, the Old Guard Trail (green tulip tree leaf on white) joins briefly.